pierrick-jeanjean/personal-blog/_posts/recipes-serie/10-october-sides/2024-10-01-brussel-sprouts-and-chestnuts.markdown

 - 120 grams of chestnuts (cooked and peeled)
 - 60 grams lardons
 - 1 small shallot, finely choped
-- 1 tablespoon butter
+- 15g of butter
-- 2/3 cup chicken stock
+- 150ml chicken stock
 - Salt and pepper to taste

 ### Instructions: